anatolii-dotsenko/Optima_OOP/README.md

 ## 🚀 Getting Started
 **Prerequisites**
-    .NET SDK: Ensure you have the .NET SDK installed (Recommended: .NET 8.0 or newer). check with: dotnet --version
+    .NET SDK: Ensure you have the .NET SDK installed (It was written with .NET 10.0 🤷‍♂️).
+        `check with: dotnet --version`

 **Installation**
     Clone the repository: